hashicorp/consul/website/source/docs/guides/acl-replication.md

 The `primary_datacenter`
 [parameter](https://www.consul.io/docs/agent/options.html#primary_datacenter)
 sets the primary datacenter to have authority for all ACL information.
-The reason important to also set this on the clients, so that the clients can forward API requests to the servers.
+It should also be set on clients, so that the they can forward API requests to the servers.

 Finally, start the agent.